dotnet/AspNetCore.Docs/aspnetcore/fundamentals/use-http-context.md

 <xref:Microsoft.AspNetCore.Http.HttpResponse.Headers?displayProperty=nameWithType> provides access to the response headers sent with the HTTP response.
 There are two ways to access headers using this collection:

 * Provide the header name to the indexer on the header collection.
 The header name isn't case-sensitive.
 The indexer can access any header value.
 * The header collection also has properties for getting and setting commonly used HTTP headers.
-The properties provide a fast, strongly typed way to access headers.
+The properties provide a fast, IntelliSense driven way to access headers.

 [!code-csharp[](use-http-context/samples/Program.cs?name=snippet_ResponseHeaders&highlight=6-7)]

 An app can't modify headers after the response has started, which sends the headers to the client.
 A response is started by flushing the response body or calling <xref:Microsoft.AspNetCore.Http.HttpResponse.StartAsync(System.Threading.CancellationToken)?displayProperty=nameWithType>.
+The <xref:Microsoft.AspNetCore.Http.HttpResponse.HasStarted?displayProperty=nameWithType> property indicates whether the response has started.
 An error is thrown when attempting to modify headers after the response has started.

 ### Set response trailers